minias/BlackCowToken/README.md

 blow the file required
 GNU Make v3.x / go v1.20.x / solc v0.8.18 / abigen v1.13.x

-If you use a maxos, you can install it as a brew.
+If you use a macos, you can install it as a brew.
 There is an option specifically for Mac users.

 Usage:
   make [target]